-- Update display when Recording/Playback head is unpinned: If Pinned Recording/Playback head (see above) is unchecked as per default, this option scrolls the Timeline leftwards during standard play or recording when the playback or recording cursor reaches the right-hand edge of the project.
+- Auto-scroll if head unpinned: If Pinned Recording/Playback head (see above) is unchecked as per default, this option scrolls the Timeline leftwards during standard play or recording when the playback or recording cursor reaches the right-hand edge of the project.

 Most users would keep this setting enabled.
 Turning it off:

 - may prevent interrupted playback or recording on slower computers

 - lets you drag the horizontal scrollbar at the bottom of the window to a new position then restart playback from there

 - halts Scrubbing and Seeking playback when the playhead reaches either edge of the visible project

 - prevents losing sight of a selection edge when making loops